Dagmar R. Henney: Honors and distinctions

 Henney's accomplishments have made her the recipient of several distinguished honors, ranging from her membership in Phi Beta Kappa to her distinction as a member of both Who's Who of American Women and The World's Who's Who.
 Henney was the first female student to receive a scholarship to the University of Miami from B'nai B'rith.
 She was also admitted into the National Association of Science Writers.
 In addition to being a finalist for the Congressional Scientist Fellows program, Henney was also a candidate for the Congressional Scientist Program, which serves to connect Capitol Hill with the scientific community at large.
 Additionally, Johns Hopkins University honored Henney's work at the Conference of Conjugate Duality.

 Personal life

 In 1956, Henney became a naturalized citizen of the United States of America.

-Henney is retired and widowed, and she remains a resident of the Washington, DC, metropolitan area.
+Henney was widowed and remained a resident of the Washington, DC, metropolitan area until her death in 2023.